auth0/docs/articles/connector/overview.md

 3. Toggle **Disable Cache**

 ::: warning
-The cache is case sensitive which means login attempts will only succeed if end-users provide the same exact username as the one that was cached.
+Values in the cache are case sensitive, which means that login attempts will only succeed if end users provide the exact username that was cached.
 :::

 ## Notes